iBicha/EmojiTexture/README.md

 # EmojiTexture
+##### :warning: Unity now supports [Emojis using TextMesh Pro](https://docs.unity3d.com/Packages/com.unity.textmeshpro@3.2/manual/ColorEmojis.html).
+Please use that package instead, since this project hasn't been updated for a while.

 A Unity plugin to render Emojis ☺ ❤ 🍆 🍑 to a texture.
 Currently for iOS and Android only.

 Please note that the editor is not supported.
 It will only render on device (should work on simulator as well)